chrisgoringe/blind-compare/readme.md

 ### `--verbose`

-`--verbose` can be used to print your choices to the console (perhaps to check you understand what number to press!).
+`--verbose=2` can be used to print your choices to the console (perhaps to check you understand what number to press!).
 I would *strongly* discourage you from using this during a run, since the whole point of a blind test is that you don't know which set you are choosing from!